pulumi/terraform-provider-aws/website/docs/r/datasync_agent.html.markdown

 The following arguments are supported:

 * `name` - (Required) Name of the DataSync Agent.
 * `activation_key` - (Optional) DataSync Agent activation key during resource creation.
 Conflicts with `ip_address`.
-If an `ip_address` is provided instead, Terraform will retrieve the `activation_key` as part of the resource creation.
+If an `ip_address` is provided instead, the provider will retrieve the `activation_key` as part of the resource creation.
 * `ip_address` - (Optional) DataSync Agent IP address to retrieve activation key during resource creation.
 Conflicts with `activation_key`.
-DataSync Agent must be accessible on port 80 from where Terraform is running.
+DataSync Agent must be accessible on port 80 from where the provider is running.
 * `tags` - (Optional) Key-value pairs of resource tags to assign to the DataSync Agent.

 ## Attribute Reference